 From the legal standpoint, the institution where the care is given is responsible to maintain and make available a record of the care given and events that occur during the entire care episode.
 Increasingly, to facilitate the continuity of care, there is demand for data from all visits (whether from the same or different institutions) to be put together as the vertical medical record or the Lifetime Health Record.

 The EMR is used during the active visit and subsequently as historical data.
 Therefore it has two main functions:

 - A source of condensed information regarding the patient, during the visit, within the same care episode and across episodes

 - A comprehensive, relevant historical record of events for use as:

 - evidence (in medico-legal and professional settings)

-The EMR of each patient, being data derived from the main database, is stored in a separate data repository as a document with a defined content and structure.
+The EMR of each patient, being extracted data derived from the main database, is stored in a separate data repository primarily as a document with a defined content and structure.
 For most users it is mainly a read only document (in a word processor document format, PDF or any other easily readable format).

 CHARACTERISTICS OF THE ELECTRONIC MEDICAL RECORD (EMR)

 While the Clinical Information System (CIS) is seen as the system that facilitates direct patient care.
 The data generated by all clinical care activities are captured, and stored in the Patient Information Database is not the medical record until a defined portion of it is extracted and put together as the Electronic Medical Record (EMR).
 The EMR integrates and arranges in chronological order all the relevant information from various sources including those from Clinical Administration Services (described earlier) and Clinical Support Services (described in more detail in other articles on this website).